-Public and CAHA management and emergency service vehicles operate throughout CAHA, except seasonally in front of the villages and within resource closures.
-However, extensive violations of the closures have been reported.
-As a result, vehicle access may kill or flush piping plovers throughout CAHA.
-However, the greatest potential for flushing piping plovers exists where there is the highest number of vehicles using the beach, which generally corresponds to the inlet areas.
+CALO reports that "through improved compliance of closed areas, human impact has been reduced" (CALO, 2005), but violations still occur at some level.
+As a result, vehicle access may kill or flush piping plovers at CALO.
 Vehicles can obliterate scrapes, crush eggs as well as adults and chicks, and can disturb adults or chicks subjecting them to other lethal and sub-lethal conditions.
 Vehicles also degrade piping plover habitat or disrupt normal behavior patterns.
 Typical behaviors of piping plover chicks increase their vulnerability to vehicles, for example, by attempting to cross vehicle use areas when moving between upper beach areas and foraging areas of intertidal zones, and hiding from predators or traveling in tire ruts.
 Lighting from vehicles may also negatively affect piping plovers by attracting them resulting in disturbance or mortality.